Head of Department: Professor Rigoberto Lopez

 Natural resource use and environmental quality analysis using economic theory.
 Reviews of empirical research and relevant policy issues.

 (Formerly offered as ARE 4091.)
 Variable credits (1-6).
 Repeatable for a total of six credits.
-Prerequisite: Open only to junior and senior students majoring in Resource Economics who have demonstrated outstanding academic ability and possess excellent professional potential; requires Independent Study Authorization with consent of department head and advisor.
+Prerequisite: Open only to junior and senior students majoring in Applied and Resource Economics who have demonstrated outstanding academic ability and possess excellent professional potential; requires Independent Study Authorization with consent of department head and advisor.

 (Formerly offered as ARE 4093.)
 Variable credits (1-15).
 Hours by arrangement.
 Prerequisite: Consent of Department Head required, normally to be granted prior to the student’s departure.
 May count toward the major with consent of the advisor and Department Head.
 May be repeated for credit.